sebastianruder/NLP-progress/english/grammatical_error_correction.md

 # Grammatical Error Correction

-Grammatical Error Correction (GEC) is the task of correcting different kinds of errors in text such as spelling, grammatical, and word choice errors.
+Grammatical Error Correction (GEC) is the task of correcting different kinds of errors in text such as spelling, punctuation, grammatical, and word choice errors.

-GEC is usually formulated as a sentence-to-sentence correction task.
-A GEC system takes a potentially erroneous sentence as input and is expected to transform it into its corrected version.
+GEC is typically formulated as a sentence correction task.
+A GEC system takes a potentially erroneous sentence as input and is expected to transform it to its corrected version.
 See the example given below:

 | Input (Erroneous)          | Output (Corrected)     |
 | -------------------------  | ---------------------- |